 The Plan was created to provide lifetime service retirement benefits, survivor benefits and permanent disability benefits to eligible Plan members and their beneficiaries.
 The cost of such programs includes recurring benefit payments, lump sum death benefits, payments to terminated members, and the administrative expenses of the Plan.

-The primary source of expense during fiscal year 2016 was for the payment of continuing retirement benefits totaling \$763,018, which increased from \$744,046 for fiscal year 2015 primarily due to the annual cost of living adjustments.
+The primary source of expense during fiscal year 2017 was for the payment of continuing retirement benefits totaling \$915,552, which increased from \$763,018 for fiscal year 2016 primarily due to the new retirees during the fiscal year.